 - Curcumin: Found in turmeric, curcumin is believed to help reduce swelling and alleviate pain from conditions like osteoarthritis and rheumatoid arthritis.
 As for your “T,” early research hints that curcumin may play a regulatory role – not necessarily boosting testosterone directly but creating better conditions that allow you to maintain optimal levels of the hormone.

 - Selenium: A 2011 study found that selenium supplements boosted testosterone levels in men, particularly after “an exhaustive exercise bout.”
-This reinforces other research showing that most testosterone boosters work best when paired with a rigorous exercise routine.
+This reinforces related research showing that most testosterone boosters work best when paired with a daily rigorous fitness routine.